CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This skill reads more like a general knowledge article about URLScan.io than an actionable skill for Claude.
 It spends too many tokens on concepts Claude already knows (phishing indicators, what URLScan does) while lacking the executable code and validation steps that would make it truly useful.
-The workflow is a reasonable outline but needs concrete implementation and error handling.
+The workflow is a reasonable outline but needs concrete implementation and error handling to be production-ready.

 Suggestions

-Remove the 'Key Concepts' and 'Phishing URL Red Flags' sections entirely—Claude already knows these—and replace with a concise, executable Python script that submits a URL, polls for results, and extracts IOCs.
+Remove the 'Key Concepts' section (especially phishing red flags) — Claude already knows this — and replace with a concise, executable Python script that submits a URL, polls for results, and extracts IOCs.

-Either inline the process.py script content or provide a clear file reference with expected location and usage syntax.
+Either include the actual content of 'scripts/process.py' as executable code or provide a clear file reference with description of what it contains.

 DimensionReasoningScore